Junior and Senior Fellowships from October 2018 to September 2019

 To be eligible for a Morphomata Fellowship, the candidate must have the status of at least assistant professor (or equivalent) and a strong research record in portraiture and /or biography/life writing.
 Scholars with particular interest in the theory of the formation, dynamics, and mediality of cultural figurations are also invited to apply.
 Fellows are required to participate actively in the interdisciplinary and intercultural life of the Center and the University of Cologne.
 Morphomata Fellows are expected to participate in weekly events at the Center.

 Applicants are required to provide the following documents:

 - a cover letter of one or two pages that indicates the preferred time slot for the fellowship

 - a list of publications

-- a title and a proposal for a research project (maximum 2000 words) addressing the Center’s research focus on "Portraiture and Biography as Figurations of the Particular" or the theoretical framework of Morphomata
+- a title and proposal for a research project (maximum 2000 words) addressing the Center’s research focus on "Portraiture and Biography as Figurations of the Particular" or the theoretical framework of Morphomata

 - a summary of maximum 200 words that clearly indicates to readers from other disciplines where the special significance of the project lies

 - applications in German must be supplemented with an English title and summary

 The deadline for applications is October 23rd, 2017.